sp-hash/TeamBlackMiner/OPTIONS.md

 			    TBMiner --dagintensity [0,9]

 			    Or:

 			    TBMiner --dagintensity [3]
+-æ --lhr-unlock [,]         Improve the perfomance on NVIDIA devices that are locked for mining.
+LHR
+			    1 for unlock mode, 0 for normal mode

+			    Example:

+			    TBMiner --dagintensity [1,0,1,0,0,0]

 -j --lock-cclock [[,],[,]]  Set minimum and maximum core clock for each device.
 (CUDA)
                             Format is an array of comma seperated arrays.